MongoDB Search Integration

 Semantic Search

-You must configure an Atlas Vector Search index to query data in your Atlas cluster using MongoDB Semantic Search.
-Atlas Vector Search indexes enable efficient retrieval of documents based on vector similarity.
-The "Semantic Search" node allows you to perform semantic searches on a MongoDB collection, enabling you to find documents that match the semantic meaning of a search query.
+To query data in your Atlas cluster using the MongoDB Full Text Search node, you must first configure an Atlas Search index.
+These indexes enable faster document retrieval using specific identifiers.
+The "Full Text Search" node allows you to perform full-text searches on a MongoDB collection, making it easy to find documents that match a given search query.

-To set up MongoDB semantic search in your workflow, you first need to create a Vector Search index.
+To set up MongoDB full text search in your BuildShip workflow, let's first create a Search index

 Create an Atlas Vector Search Index